Sudanese cuisine: Influences

 Turkish cuisine has also influenced Sudanese cuisine, giving it a distinct flavor.
 Turkish foods found in Sudanese cuisine include kebabs, kofta, and shawarma, as well as sweets such as baklava.
 Levantine and Egyptian sweets also entered Sudanese cuisine and are known as oriental (or Levantine) sweets.

 Appetizers

 Meals include elmaraara and umfitit, which are dishes made from sheep's offal (including the lungs, liver, and stomach), onions, peanut butter, and salt.
 They are eaten raw.
-A peanut salad called salatat dakwa is also eaten.
+A popular peanut butter salad called salatat dakwa is also eaten.
+Another famous Sudanese salad is salata Aswad or occasionally known as salata aswad bi zabadi, a grilled aubergine dish mixed with peanut butter, chillies and other spices that gives salata aswad its unique look.
+Reminiscent of baba ghanoush, it relies on peanut butter or mashed peanuts instead of tahini as a main sauce.